 4. Provide Employee Training

-A dedicated training program is an excellent way to improve safety in the workplace.
+Dedicated workforce safety training is an excellent way to improve safety in the workplace.
 It can feel like the beginning of something new – a great fit if you’re just starting formal safety protocols.

 The type of training you need depends on many factors, but the most common include